 Fifteen years after that traumatic experience, which left physical and psychological traces for years, Belón says that experiences that are difficult and even painful are “common to all people.”
 This is the reason she became involved in the film, directed by Juan Antonio Bayona and starring Naomi Watts, both in the screenplay and in the filming.
 She was obsessed with the idea that Bayona make a film that spoke “to all human beings,” she said.

 “Life is an incredible gift that lasts a very short time,” she added.

 At 53, Belón still remembers the nightmares that she suffered almost every night following the birth of her first child, Lucas: “I dreamt that a giant wave reached the coast and swallowed my children,” she said.
 That recurrent nightmare, which became reality, gave her the answer to a key question: “What is the meaning of my life?”

 Belón recounts that when she emerged from the wave, still in shock, she understood that the most difficult thing in life was loneliness and the most important was love.
 “I spent those days of struggle between denial as a protective mechanism and the realization that I was living my worst nightmare, the one that had been with me always,” she said.

 Thanks to this “gift,” as she defines the impact of the tsunami, Belón learned three valuable lessons: the importance of solidarity, or making someone else’s cause your own; that value of a sense of humor even in the most tragic of moments; and the human capacity for resilience.

-Before the audience of EMBA alumni and their families, Belón said that fear must be understood as a motor for growth and not as something that “paralyzes and harms us.”
+Before the audience of EMBA alumni and their families, gathered on the Barcelona campus, Belón said that fear must be understood as a motor for growth and not as something that “paralyzes and harms us.”

 “Those days I learned that fear could be useful and serve as an opportunity to continue learning from life,” she said.
 She encouraged executives to apply these recommendations in their daily lives, at home and at work, and to prioritize what truly matters.